GerritCodeReview/polymer-bridges/README.md

 file provides placoholders for it.

 Note: it is expected, that this repository is used only during transition period (Polymer 2 -> Polymer 3).
-After the transitition is complete (including Plugins), the submodule will be removed from gerrit repository.
+After the transition is complete (including plugins), the submodule will be removed from gerrit repository.